Ickworth 'Off the beaten track' walk

 The remote areas and ancient woodland provides likely spots for deer sightings while closer to the house, you pass the Walled Garden and church.
-Ideal for families who like to walk.
+Ideal for those wanting a challenge.

-From the Porter’s Lodge visitor centre take the path opposite towards the Albana Wood, and follow the path going through two 5 bar gates.
+From the Porter’s Lodge visitor centre take the path opposite towards the Albana Wood.
+Continue along through the Walnut Paddock and follow the path going through two 5 bar gates.
 Just after going through the second gate take the path to the right at the small ‘Albana Wood’ stone.
-Stay on this path until you reach the large green Trim Trail sign, and then turn right following the trim trail
+Stay on this path until you reach the large green Trim Trail sign, and then turn right following the trim trail around the Albana.

 You made it

 Following this trail on mobile or tablet?
 Share your experience.